InternetPolicyReview/oa-resources/lagotto_altmetrics.md

 ## FAQ

+Q = Question, P = Problem, A = Answer.

 - Q: Events (such as Tweets) only show up with numeric information.

 - Q: Events get lost after an update.

+- P: The most likely problem is that the Lagotta App is not communicating to the CouchDB Database Correctly.
+Lagotto uses two database programs, MySQL and CouchDB, to store the event information that it receives from the APIs.
+In the MySQL Database, it stores these in the api_responses table; in the CouchDB database, it does in the lagotto database.
+Each event receives its own document with appropriate values to match.

 - A: Check to make sure that Lagotto is communicating with CouchDB sucessfully.
   - See if couchDB is running: